 For a majority of my images I was using 1280 x 720 which is a standard 16:9 widescreen aspect ratio used primarily for HD Video.
 It's often referred to as 720p.
 And for most uses the 1280 x 720 image size is great.
 It works especially well if you also use your social media images for video thumbnails on YouTube although I haven't found that to be the case very often.

 The place where I felt the 1280 x 720 size was not ideal was when viewing it on mobile.

-Most mobile apps for social networks only work in portrait orientation which means the maximum size of the images are often limited by the narrow width of the device.
-So if you have two images where one image is very wide and the other is taller, the taller image will often appear larger on a mobile device because it’ll take up more pixel real estate.
+Most mobile apps for social networks only work in portrait orientation which means the maximum size of the images is often limited by the narrow width of the device.
+So if you have two images where one image is very wide and the other is taller, the taller image will often appear larger on a mobile device because it takes up more pixel real estate.